The GAPS scam - GAPS diet review

 More nonsense from this quack

-In the GAPS diet, “Dr. GAPS” makes a few long-discredited claims about “alkalizing foods” and “body pH” which I have debunked here.
-She studied nutrition, which makes her a nutritionist.
-Someone should revoke her license.
+In the GAPS diet, "Dr. GAPS" makes a few long-discredited claims about "alkalizing foods" and "body pH" which I have debunked here.
+She studied nutrition.
+Someone should revoke her nutritionist license, if she has one.
 She advises against non-organic butter due to its alleged harmful levels of pesticides and antibiotics (I disagree with both), while advising honey, even though I think it has been documented that honey is a lot more detrimental to health than bio-industry butter.
 Honey contains every pollutant known to man, from heavy metals to radionuclides.
 Everything in the air ends up concentrated in honey.
 She advises against canned fish, even though freshly canned sardines are one of the healthiest food available.
 Low on the food chain, they are the least contaminated seafood, full of essential nutrients.
 I think there is no food with better value for money than canned sardines.

-I don’t have the time to delve deeper into all the unsubstantiated claims she makes on how her system helps with nearly every disease.
+I debunked 63 more of her crazy claims in this long article.
+This woman is not a researcher.
+She has discovered nothing and can prove nothing, otherwise she would have published something.
 The only thing worthy of following is the general dietary advice she gives.
-The rest is unadulterated bunk.
-The woman is a complete fraud, calling herself “Recognised as one of the world’s leading experts in treating children and adults with learning disabilities and other mental disorders, as well as children and adults with digestive and immune disorders”.
-If you substitute “treating” with “scamming” you’re getting closer to the truth.
-She’s a nobody in the scientific world, but her husband, Peter “make money online” Campbell-McBride is a damn good manager, albeit that he got a little carried away, splitting up their enterprise into at least half a dozen companies.
+But in that regard she simply regurgitates old news.
+The rest is bunk.
+The woman is a complete fraud, calling herself "Recognised as one of the world's leading experts in treating children and adults with learning disabilities and other mental disorders, as well as children and adults with digestive and immune disorders".
+If you substitute "treating" with "scamming" you're getting closer to the truth.
+She's a nobody in the scientific world, but her husband, Peter "make money online" Campbell-McBride is a damn good manager, albeit that he got a little carried away, splitting up their enterprise into at least half a dozen companies.
 It seems that they think that if one or two get shut down, they still have a few cash cows left.
 As long as you keep believing their stories.

 More on this shameless liar, a traitor of her Hippocratic oath: